-- Your clients may not have an inherent passion for regulation and compliance.
+Your clients may not have an inherent passion for regulation and compliance.
 They understand their importance, but what motivates them is launching, growing, and improving profitability for their business.
 They would rather focus on what is core to their business.
 In other words, they are eagerly looking for this support.
 In fact, they could even be personally liable for compliance violations.

-- There needs to be a virtuous cycle between product definition and compliance needs.
-Once your client has a baseline interpretation of regulations for its business concept, that concept must be translated into specific features and functionality for user onboarding, transaction processing, transfer of funds, reporting, and other activities that will ultimately be subject to regulation.
+User onboarding, transaction processing, transfer of funds, reporting, and many other activities will ultimately be subject to regulation.
 Decisions made at the level of features and their regulatory implications are made iteratively in conjunction with product design.
 Insights from a full-stack compliance provider make a huge difference in a given product’s exposure to regulatory risk.

 Ultimately, the difference between your clients’ success or failure hinges on day-to-day execution of compliance processes.
-This difference becomes especially critical if regulators challenge your clients’ business models or plans for how they intend to comply with the rules.
+This difference becomes especially critical if regulators scrutinize your clients’ business models or plans for how they intend to comply with the rules.
 There can be regulatory grey areas.
 They need partners both on the legal and on the compliance side to navigate complex challenges in a quickly-changing landscape of fintech regulations.

 If you have any questions about how we can help your clients with compliance planning, implementation, or execution, please be in touch to start the conversation.